Windows Container Version Compatibility

 14393.321.amd64fre.rs1_release_inmarket.161004-2338

-To check what version your base image is using you can review the tags on the Docker hub or the image hash table provided in the image description.
-The Windows 10 Update History page lists when each build and revision was released.
+To check what version your base image uses, review the tags on the Docker hub or the image hash table provided in the image description.
+The Windows 10 update history page lists when each build and revision was released.

-Windows containers can be run with or without Hyper-V isolation.
+You can run Windows containers with or without Hyper-V isolation.
 Hyper-V isolation creates a secure boundary around the container with an optimized VM.
-Unlike standard Windows containers, which share the kernel between containers and the host, each Hyper-V isolated container has its own instance of the Windows kernel.
-Because of this you can have different OS versions in the container host and image (see compatibility matrix below).
+Unlike standard Windows containers that share the kernel between containers and the host, each Hyper-V isolated container has its own instance of the Windows kernel.
+This means you can have different OS versions in the container host and image (for more information, see the following compatibility matrix).

 Errors from mismatched versions

-If you try to run an unsupported combination - you'll get an error:
+If you try to run an unsupported combination, you'll get the following error:

 docker: Error response from daemon: container b81ed896222eb87906ccab1c3dd2fc49324eafa798438f7979b87b210906f839 encountered an error during CreateContainer: failure in a Windows system call: The operating system of the container does not match the operating system of the host.
 (0xc0370101) extra info: {"SystemType":"Container","Name":"b81ed896222eb87906ccab1c3dd2fc49324eafa798438f7979b87b210906f839","Owner":"docker","IsDummy":false,"VolumePath":"\\\\?\\Volume{2443d38a-1379-4bcf-a4b7-fc6ad4cd7b65}","IgnoreFlushesDuringBoot":true,"LayerFolderPath":"C:\\ProgramData\\docker\\windowsfilter\\b81ed896222eb87906ccab1c3dd2fc49324eafa798438f7979b87b210906f839","Layers":[{"ID":"1532b584-8431-5b5a-8735-5e1b4fe9c2a9","Path":"C:\\ProgramData\\docker\\windowsfilter\\b2b88bc2a47abcc682e422507abbba9c9b6d826d34e67b9e4e3144cc125a1f80"},{"ID":"a64b8da5-cd6e-5540-bc73-d81acae6da54","Path":"C:\\ProgramData\\docker\\windowsfilter\\5caaedbced1f546bccd01c9d31ea6eea4d30701ebba7b95ee8faa8c098a6845a"}],"HostName":"b81ed896222e","MappedDirectories":[],"HvPartition":false,"EndpointList":["002a0d9e-13b7-42c0-89b2-c1e80d9af243"],"Servicing":false,"AllowUnqualifiedDNSQuery":true}.

-- Rebuild the container based on the version of
+• Rebuild the container based on the correct version of mcr.microsoft.com/microsoft-windows-nanoserver or mcr.microsoft.com/windows/servercore

-It is important to ensure you know what Container OS version you will need for your purposes.
-If you are using Windows Server version 1709, and want to have the latest patches for it, you should use the tag "1709" when specifying which version of the base OS container images you want, like so:
+You must know which version you need to use for your container.
+For example, if you want Windows Server version 1809 as your container OS and want to have the latest patches for it, you should use the tag 1809 when specifying which version of the base OS container images you want, like so:

 ...

-However, if you would like a specific patch of Windows Server version 1709, you can specify the KB number in the tag.
-For example, if you would like the Nano Server base OS container image from Windows Server version 1709, with the KB4043961 applied to it, you would specified it like so:
+However, if you want a specific patch of Windows Server version 1809, you can specify the KB number in the tag.
+For example, to get a Nano Server base OS container image from Windows Server version 1809 with the KB4493509 applied to it, you would specify it like so:

 ...